Flat Feet: How Physical Therapy Can Help The Pain

 What does Will A Physical Therapist do to Help?

-A doctor or physical therapist will review your individual issues to determine the bigger picture.
+A physical therapist will review your individual issues to determine the bigger picture.
 They will explain how the feet are the foundation of the entire body and keeping them strong will help alleviate pain throughout the body including ankle, knee and back pain.
 Things that are normally suggested are footwear with substantial arch support, insoles to relieve foot pressure, daily stretching exercises for both the feet and the legs, ice therapy to reduce inflammation, physiotherapy to correct the walking patterns or even ankle braces, injections or surgery for more extreme cases.

 What Will Happen If Flat Foot Pain Is Ignored?